raspberrychris/cryptotravellers/content/blog/crypto.md

 date = ""
 description = ""
 draft = true
-image = ""
+image = "/uploads/how-to-buy-2.png"
 tags = ["UK", "Banks", "Crypto"] title = "Crypto "
 toc = true
 url = "crypto-friendly-banks-uk"

 +++
-Finding a Crypto friendly UK bank is not always as straight forward as it would seem.
-The following list will outline some of the best crypto friendly UK banks we've seen recently.
+**Finding a Crypto friendly UK bank is not always as straight forward as it would seem.
+The following list will outline some of the best crypto friendly UK banks we've seen in the market.**

 ## What makes a bank Crypto Friendly?